Nehasingh2504/Restaurant-Landingpage/README.md

 - 🔥 Fully responsive design using **Bootstrap 5**
 - 🍲 Dynamic **Menu** and **Specials** rendered from database
-- 📬 Contact form with backend handling
+- 🧾 Online reservation system with backend handling
-- 📍 Location and working hours display
 - 🌐 API integration for interactive features (e.g. reviews or reservations)
 - 💾 Uses **SQLite** as the default database (via DB Browser for SQLite)
 - ⚙️ Admin dashboard for content management

+---

+## 👤 Authentication System

+- 🔐 Secure password hashing with Django's auth system
+- ✅ Built-in session management for login/logout
+- 📝 Custom signup form integrated with database
+- 💬 Only logged-in users can reserve table

 ---